-A welcome from Dr. Stephen McCarron, Department Head
+A welcome from Dr Stephen McCarron, Department Head

-Dear Students,
+Dear Students.

 I am delighted to welcome you to Maynooth Campus and the Department of Geography.
-Some of you will have come from a very strange UG educational experience over the last 18 months of your degrees and some others may be returning to taught education after a year or more of employment.
+Some of you may be coming straight from an UG educational experience and some others may be returning to taught education after a year or more of employment.
 Such diverse backgrounds make this course of particular interest, and as active learners we hope you will contribute your own perspectives as well as learn from others.
 Whatever the personal life-long learning journey you are on, you are all very welcome and we hope that we will enjoy together an improving campus-based teaching and learning community experience.

-Our Masters in Spatial Justice has been running for 4 years and in this time our students have enjoyed and learned from a range of experiences in public engagement.
+Our Masters in Geography has been running for over 15 years and in this time our students have enjoyed and learned from a range of experiences in public engagement.
 As students you will collaborate with community groups, artists and activists to explore a variety of forms of spatial justice - from environmental, place-based, land, housing, public space, food, and digital justice.
 Your Course Director, Dr Patrick Bresnihan has broad experience in such engagement and the variety of research backgrounds of Maynooth Geography staff across human, physical and environmental subject areas gives lots of scope to form and understand connections.
 I know you will learn much from all the graduate teaching staff and research students you encounter during your studies with us.